-I strong believe that projects are essential for photographers to follow as their work evolves.
+Projects are essential for photographers as their work evolves.
 A project gives you direction and motivation.
 It helps you see possibilities and gives you something to aim for.
 Projects can cover a set length of time, or be returned to again and again over the years and decades.

-The hardest part about coming up with a project is probably thinking up the idea.
-Here’s a good one I came across last week and that I find wonderfully inspiring – the Atlas of Beauty.
+The hardest part about coming up with a large project like this is thinking of the idea.
+Here’s a good one that’s inspiring – the Atlas of Beauty.
 Romanian photographer Mihaela Noroc spent two years traveling the world taking photos of women from different countries.
 This is a great project.
-It is focused.
+It’s focused.
 The aim is clear.

 The project also has great legacy potential.
 It’s about something deeper than the immediate subject.
 It connects people by exploring and documenting an important aspect of the human condition.
 It has historical value.
 In 100 years time people will write stories about these photos the same way we do now about photos taken a century ago.

 Another feature of this project is that the photographer threw herself into it with great intensity.
 She left her job, travelled the world and funded the project through Indiegogo.

 Not many people are in a position to do this, but her intensity, determination and dedication have resulted in a project that resulted in its own book.
 It’s an extraordinary story.

 The problem with reading about projects like this is that you can feel pressure to come up with a similar grand idea.
 This is hard – it’s not easy to think up ideas this good.
 And even if you did, you may not have the opportunity to ditch everything to pursue it.
 Most photographers need simpler projects.

 Personal photography project inspiration

 With that in mind, here are some concepts I have come up with for projects.
 Some of these are based on what I’ve seen other photographers do.
 Some are simpler than others.
 I’m listing them here not because you should do them, although if you want to you can, but to inspire you to come up with similar ideas.